 However, crash ratings are not completely moot.
 When the SUV had a higher crash rating than the car, the risk to car drivers increased sharply.
 Drivers in passenger cars were 10 times more likely to die if the SUV was higher rated.

 Even when the vehicles are similar weights, drivers of SUVs tend to fare better in crashes.
 The height of their bumpers means that SUVs sometimes roll over smaller cars in a collision, which can seriously injure the driver of the car.

-If you have been involved in a serious motor vehicle accident, consider speaking with a personal injury attorney to learn about your options.
+If you have been involved in a serious motor vehicle accident, consider speaking with an Irvine car accident lawyer to learn about your options.